2015 United Kingdom general election party spending investigation: Unlawful spending by UKIP

-In 2016-18, the European Parliament found that the United Kingdom Independence Party had unlawfully spent over €173,000 of EU funding on the party's 2015 UK election campaign, via the Alliance for Direct Democracy in Europe and the affiliated Institute for Direct Democracy.
+In 2016-18, the European Parliament found that the UK Independence Party had unlawfully spent over €173,000 of EU funding on the party's 2015 UK election campaign, via the Alliance for Direct Democracy in Europe and the affiliated Institute for Direct Democracy.
 The Parliament required the repayment of the mis-spent funds and denied the organisations some other funding.
 It also found that UKIP MEPs had unlawfully spent EU money on other assistance for national campaigning purposes during 2014-16 and docked their salaries to recoup the mis-spent funds.

 Information Commissioner's Office

 On 17 May 2017, the Information Commissioner's Office opened an investigation into data analytics for political purposes, whose purview included the 2015 general election, as well as possible unlawful campaigning in the 2016 EU referendum.
 The investigation issued a report, but was not at the time able to include information on UKIP due to their lack of co-operation.
 As of April 2019, the investigation was in this respect ongoing.